rails/rails/guides/source/getting_started.md

 specify the `:controller` option, as Rails will use the current controller by default.

-TIP: In development mode (which is what you're working in by default), Rails reloads your application with every browser request, so there's no need to stop and restart the web server when a change is made.
+TIP: In the development environment (which is what you're working in by default), Rails reloads your application with every browser request, so there's no need to stop and restart the web server when a change is made.

 ### Adding Some Validation